espressif/esp-idf/docs/en/api-reference/network/esp-wifi-mesh.rst

 .. _mesh-self-organized-behavior:

-Self Organized Networking
+Self-Organized Networking
 -------------------------

-Self organized networking is a feature of ESP-WIFI-MESH where nodes can autonomously scan/select/connect/reconnect to other nodes and routers.
+Self-organized networking is a feature of ESP-WIFI-MESH where nodes can autonomously scan/select/connect/reconnect to other nodes and routers.
 This feature allows an ESP-WIFI-MESH network to operate with high degree of autonomy by making the network robust to dynamic network topologies and conditions.
-With self organized networking enabled, nodes in an ESP-WIFI-MESH network are able to carry out the following actions without autonomously:
+With self-organized networking enabled, nodes in an ESP-WIFI-MESH network are able to carry out the following actions without autonomously:

 - Selection or election of the root node (see **Automatic Root Node Selection** in :ref:`mesh-building-a-network`)
 - Selection of a preferred parent node (see **Parent Node Selection** in :ref:`mesh-building-a-network`)
 - Automatic reconnection upon detecting a disconnection (see **Intermediate Parent Node Failure** in :ref:`mesh-managing-a-network`)

-When self organized networking is enabled, the ESP-WIFI-MESH stack will internally make calls to Wi-Fi APIs.
-Therefore, **the application layer should not make any calls to Wi-Fi APIs whilst self organized networking is enabled as doing so would risk interfering with ESP-WIFI-MESH**.
+When self-organized networking is enabled, the ESP-WIFI-MESH stack will internally make calls to Wi-Fi APIs.
+Therefore, **the application layer should not make any calls to Wi-Fi APIs whilst self-organized networking is enabled as doing so would risk interfering with ESP-WIFI-MESH**.

-Toggling Self Organized Networking
+Toggling Self-Organized Networking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Self organized networking can be enabled or disabled by the application at runtime by calling the :cpp:func:`esp_mesh_set_self_organized` function.
+Self-organized networking can be enabled or disabled by the application at runtime by calling the :cpp:func:`esp_mesh_set_self_organized` function.
 The function has the two following parameters:

-- ``bool enable`` specifies whether to enable or disable self organized networking.
+- ``bool enable`` specifies whether to enable or disable self-organized networking.

-- ``bool select_parent`` specifies whether a new parent node should be selected when enabling self organized networking.
+- ``bool select_parent`` specifies whether a new parent node should be selected when enabling self-organized networking.
 Selecting a new parent has different effects depending the node type and the node's current state.
-This parameter is unused when disabling self organized networking.
+This parameter is unused when disabling self-organized networking.

-Disabling Self Organized Networking
+Disabling Self-Organized Networking
 """""""""""""""""""""""""""""""""""
-The following code snippet demonstrates how to disable self organized networking.
+The following code snippet demonstrates how to disable self-organized networking.

 .. code-block:: c

-    //Disable self organized networking
+    //Disable self-organized networking
     esp_mesh_set_self_organized(false, false);

-ESP-WIFI-MESH will attempt to maintain the node's current Wi-Fi state when disabling self organized networking.
+ESP-WIFI-MESH will attempt to maintain the node's current Wi-Fi state when disabling self-organized networking.

 - If the node was previously connected to other nodes, it will remain connected.
 - If the node was previously disconnected and was scanning for a parent node or router, it will stop scanning.
 - If the node was previously attempting to reconnect to a parent node or router, it will stop reconnecting.

-Enabling Self Organized Networking
+Enabling Self-Organized Networking
 """"""""""""""""""""""""""""""""""

-ESP-WIFI-MESH will attempt to maintain the node's current Wi-Fi state when enabling self organized networking.
+ESP-WIFI-MESH will attempt to maintain the node's current Wi-Fi state when enabling self-organized networking.
 However, depending on the node type and whether a new parent is selected, the Wi-Fi state of the node can change.
-The following table shows effects of enabling self organized networking.
+The following table shows effects of enabling self-organized networking.

 +---------------+--------------+------------------------------------------------------------------------------------------------------------------+
 | Select Parent | Is Root Node | Effects                                                                                                          |